swiftlang/swift-org-website/_posts/2023-07-10-introducing-swift-http-types.md

 ## Example Usage

-The initial design focuses on offering ergonomic ways to perform the most common HTTP operations, while scaling cleanly to represent advanced use cases.
+The API is designed to offer ergonomic ways to perform the most common HTTP operations, while scaling cleanly to represent advanced use cases.

 At their core, HTTP requests are comprised of a method, a scheme, an authority, and a path: